Water in French: Essential Vocabulary (with Audio)

 Still Water, Tap Water, and Sparkling Water in French

-You can drink tap water in France.
-But if you prefer bottled water, be it still or sparkling, you’ll need to know how to order it in a restaurant or what to look for in supermarkets.
+In France, tap water is normally safe to drink unless the local authorities or water supplier issue specific advice.
+If you prefer bottled water, whether still or sparkling, you’ll need to know how to order it in a restaurant or what to look for in a supermarket.

 Here is a useful vocabulary list: